securedirective/django-site-template/README.md

 * DEBUG is True by default.
 * Access at `http://<IP>:8000/`.
 * Has no secure version of the site.
-* Django's server will show any runtime errors in the console rather then logging them to a file.
+* Django's server will show any runtime errors in the console rather than logging them to a file.

 First, create a new directory for your virtual environment and `cd` inside it:
 ```